c4tntnitro-netizen/Starsector-BlackLion/README.md

 ## Ships

 ### The Black Lion (Executor variant)
 A radical modification of the Executor platform, stripped of its Andrada-pattern internals and rewired around a highly experimental temporal core.
 Built-in Advanced Optics and Solar Shielding.
-Unique — only one exists in the sector.
-Always recoverable.

 ### Eagle (BL)
 A prototype Lion's Guard Eagle refitted with Advanced Optics and Plasma Jets by unknown parties.
 Appears very rarely in Sindrian Diktat fleets.